 We use Adjusted EBITDA and Adjusted EBITDA as a percent of net sales to measure our operating profitability.
 We believe that Adjusted EBITDA and Adjusted EBITDA as a percent of net sales provide management, investors and creditors with useful measures of the operational results of our business and increase the period-to-period comparability of our operating profitability and comparability with other companies.
 Adjusted EBITDA as a percent of net sales is also used in the calculation of management's incentive compensation program.
-The most directly comparable U.S. generally accepted accounting principles ("GAAP") measure to Adjusted EBITDA is Net income.
-Adjusted EBITDA is calculated as the earnings before interest expense, income tax expense, amortization of intangible assets, depreciation of property, plant and equipment and other adjustments as defined by Allison Transmission, Inc.'s, the Company's wholly-owned subsidiary, Senior Secured Credit Facility.
+The most directly comparable U.S. generally accepted accounting principles ("GAAP") measure to Adjusted EBITDA and Adjusted EBITDA as a percent of net sales is Net income and Net income as a percent of net sales, respectively.
+Adjusted EBITDA is calculated as the earnings before interest expense, income tax expense, amortization of intangible assets, depreciation of property, plant and equipment and other adjustments as defined by Allison Transmission, Inc.'s, the Company's wholly-owned subsidiary, Term B-3 Loan due 2022.
+Adjusted EBITDA as a percent of net sales is calculated as Adjusted EBITDA divided by net sales.

-We use Adjusted Free Cash Flow to evaluate the amount of cash generated by our business that, after the capital investment needed to maintain and grow our business and certain mandatory debt service requirements, can be used for repayment of debt, stockholder distributions and strategic opportunities.
+We use Adjusted Free Cash Flow to evaluate the amount of cash generated by our business that, after the capital investment needed to maintain and grow our business and certain mandatory debt service requirements, can be used for repayment of debt, stockholder distributions and strategic opportunities, including investing in our business.
 We believe that Adjusted Free Cash Flow enhances the understanding of the cash flows of our business for management, investors and creditors.
 Adjusted Free Cash Flow is also used in the calculation of management's incentive compensation program.
 The most directly comparable GAAP measure to Adjusted Free Cash Flow is Net cash provided by operating activities.
-Adjusted Free Cash Flow is calculated as Net cash provided by operating activities after additions of long-lived assets and certain other adjustments.
+Adjusted Free Cash Flow is calculated as Net cash provided by operating activities after additions of long-lived assets.